Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/distribution-binding.md

 !!!
 Warning "For full node allocation only"

     This section of the documentation only applies if you have a full-node allocation.
-This is the case if you submit to the `standard` and `standard-g` partitions.
+This is the case if you submit to the `standard`, `standard-g`, `ju-standard` and `ju-standard-g` partitions.
 For other partitions, it will apply if you use the `--exclusive` sbatch directive.

     Similarly, binding cannot by applied for interactive jobs if you run `srun` outside of an allocation, meaning you directly call `srun` on a login node.